ArmaanjeetSandhu/recursivist/docs/advanced/development.md

         Description of return value

     Raises:
-        ExceptionType: When and why this exception is raised
+        ValueError: When and why this exception is raised
     """
     # Function implementation
 ```